The Thing About Losing Everything

 Losing all of that must be incredibly disorienting.

+It's very disorienting.
 I think one of the strangest things was in the early days after the fire, maybe in the first month, I

 was always surprised that my tattoos were still on my body.
+Oh, God.

 Because

 I think of my tattoos as also these kind of markers of, I think I got my first tattoo when I was like 22.
+And a lot of my tattoos were done by friends in their homes.

+I feel like my tattoos are kind of markers of like where I've been and who I am.
 And I think because I lost every other record of myself, my brain couldn't fathom that I still had

+these other records of myself, like the tattoos.
 So it was very disorienting to even see my own body after the fire and was like, who is this?

 And oh my God, I still have this tattoo from this Roberto Bolano novel that I got in like 2015.
+Crazy, I have that, but nothing else.

-Like I don't even have that novel anymore.
+Like, I don't even have that novel anymore.

 Virtually all of Allie's neighbors have lost their homes, which has forced many of them to move to other areas.
+Some have left Southern California altogether.

 But Allie and her husband have decided to rebuild their home, something which requires navigating insurance, city permits, contractors, and so much more.